 Quarterly reports detailing the tip-offs received, how these tip-offs have been investigated, and the corrective measures taken, are submitted to the Audit & Risk Committee and Social & Ethics Committee as appropriate.
-During the year, one material breach was reported through the whistle-blowing process.
-This involved a fraud perpetrated by two senior members of management at one of our businesses.
-Following a thorough investigation, both employees were dismissed and the matter reported to the relevant authorities.
-No other material incidents of fraud, theft or corruption were reported during the year.
+No material incidents of fraud, theft or corruption were reported during the year.